 During the fourth quarter of fiscal year 2020, we restructured our operations in connection with the acquisition of Chef.
-Refer to Note 8: Business Combinations for further discussion.
 This restructuring resulted in a reduction in redundant positions, primarily within the administrative functions of Chef.

-For the fiscal years ended November 30, 2022, 2021 and 2020, we incurred expenses of \$0.4 million, \$4.1 million and \$3.9 million, respectively, related to this restructuring.
-The expenses are recorded as restructuring expenses in the consolidated statements of operations.
+For the fiscal years ended November 30, 2023, 2022 and 2021, we incurred expenses of \$0.9 million, \$0.4 million and \$4.1 million, respectively, which are recorded as restructuring expenses in the consolidated statements of operations.